Bipolar II disorder: Mortality

 Several studies have shown that the risk of suicide is slightly higher in patients who have BP-II than those with BP-I.

 In results of a summary of several lifetime study experiments, it was found that 32.4% of BP-I patients experienced suicidal ideation or suicide attempts compared to 36% in BP-II patients.
 Bipolar disorders, in general, are the third leading cause of death in 15- to 24-year-olds.
 BP-II patients were also found to employ more lethal means and have more complete suicides overall.
+Approximately 15-20% of people with bipolar disorder die by suicide.

 BP-II patients have several risk factors that increase their risk of suicide.
 The illness is very recurrent and results in severe disabilities, interpersonal relationship problems, barriers to academic, financial, and vocational goals, and a loss of social standing in their community, all of which increase the likelihood of suicide.
 Mixed symptoms and rapid-cycling, both very common in BP-II, are also associated with an increased risk of suicide.
 The tendency for BP-II to be misdiagnosed and treated ineffectively, or not at all in some cases, leads to an increased risk.

 As a result of the high suicide risk for this group, reducing the risk and preventing attempts remains a main part of the treatment; a combination of self-monitoring, close supervision by a therapist, and faithful adherence to their medication regimen will help to reduce the risk and prevent the likelihood of suicide.

 Suicide is a common cause of death for many patients with severe psychiatric illness.
 The mood disorders (depression and bipolar) are by far the most common psychiatric conditions associated with suicide.
 At least 25% to 50% of patients with bipolar disorder also attempt suicide at least once.
 Aside from lithium—which is the most demonstrably effective treatment against suicide—little is known about contributions of specific mood-altering treatments to minimizing mortality rates in persons with either major mood disorders or bipolar depression specifically.
 Suicide is usually a manifestation of severe psychiatric distress that is often associated with a diagnosable and treatable form of depression or other mental illness.
 In a clinical setting, an assessment of suicidal risk must precede any attempt to treat psychiatric illness.